This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-- 1/3 cup raw apple cider vinegar (optional only for speed pickles.
+- 1/3 cup apple cider vinegar, (OPTIONAL only for speed pickles.
 Do not use if fermenting.)

 - Place tomato slices, garlic and other herbs into a clean, sterile 16-ounce glass jar until about 3/4 full.

-Dissolve sea salt in water to create brine solution.
+- Dissolve sea salt in water to create brine solution.
 Stir until salt is dissolved.
-Add vinegar, if using.
+If making speed pickles, add vinegar now.

 - Pour liquid in jar to cover tomatoes and herbs.
 Add more filtered water if necessary, so you only leave about an inch of room at the top.